redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

 3. Go to *Templates* tab and hit the “rocket” icon next to *Deploy OpenStack Environment*.

-4. Provide Unique Username and Password.
-The user name/project name and password are used to access your environment via CLI and the Horizon GUI.
+4. Provide a unique *project_name* and *password*.
+The project name and password are used to access your environment via CLI and the Horizon GUI.
 Choose a password you will remember.

 5. Wait for the deployment to finish.
+You can monitor via the Jobs Output screen or you can monitor each individual job by selecting Jobs from the left pane and selecting the appropriate jobs.
+There are four jobs, create project, create networks, create instances, and configure OSP undercloud.

 ### Customized Deployment